peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatRotate(quat, angle, v, vy, vz) <a id='H3DU.Math.quatRotate'></a>

-Multiplies a quaternion by a rotation transformation described as an angle and axis of rotation.
+Multiplies a quaternion by a rotation transformation described as an angle and <a href="tutorial-glmath.md">axis of rotation</a>.
-The result is such that the angle-axis rotation happens before the quaternion's rotation.
+The result is such that the angle-axis rotation happens before the quaternion's rotation when applied in the global coordinate frame.

 This method is equivalent to the following: